Tufin/oasdiff/README.md

 In most cases the `x-extensible-enum` is similar to enum values, except it allows adding new entries in messages sent to the client (responses or callbacks).
 If you don't use the `x-extensible-enum` in your OpenAPI specifications, nothing changes for you, but if you do, oasdiff will identify breaking changes related to `x-extensible-enum` parameters and properties.

-### Optional Backwards Compatibility Checks
+### Optional Breaking-Changes Checks
-You can use the `-include-checks` flag to include the following optional backwards compatibility checks:
+You can use the `-include-checks` flag to include the following optional checks:
 - response-non-success-status-removed
 - api-operation-id-removed
 - api-tag-removed